ax-va/Python-Example-Collection/terms.md

 SSH is commonly used to remotely manage Unix systems.

+**structural duck typing**

+If an object walks like a duck and quacks like a duck, it's a duck, regardless of its actual inheritance hierarchy.

 **UUID = Universally Unique Identifier**

 **YAGNI, YagNi = "You Aren't Gonna Need It"**